 Let’s look at the most popular $1000 skateboards, the Boosted Stealth and Exway X1 Max.
 The Boosted board only has a range of 14 miles and the Exway only has a range of 18 miles.
 Both are much more expensive boards than the OutdoorMaster Booster.
 Both have top speeds of 24mph so they don’t win in that category either.

 Will the OutdoorMaster Boosted actually go that far?
 Keep reading to find out.

-The Booster retails for $559 on OutdoorMaster.com which puts it at the low to mid range of electric skateboards.
-You can use our coupon code ERO15 for another 15% off to bring the price in at $475.
-At under $500 it is an incredible deal when you look at the top speed and range of other under $500 electric skateboards.
+The Booster retails for $659 on OutdoorMaster.com which puts it at the low to mid range of electric skateboards.
+You can use our coupon code ERO2022 for another 20% off to bring the price in at $527.
+At a little over $500 it is an incredible deal when you look at the top speed and range of other $500 electric skateboards.

 Bluetooth Remote control